-- both parents are of sound health and have been tested on HD
+- both parents are of sound health and have been tested on Hip Dysplasia and Cerebral Dysfunction

 - both parents have a good character and behaviour

-- a contract of agreement (issued by the Dutch Stabyhoun Association) will be drawn wich specifies the rights and obligations of both the future owner and the breeder.
+- a contract of agreement (issued by the Dutch Stabyhoun Association) will be drawn which specifies the rights and obligations of both the future owner and the breeder.